rmtew/peasauce/README.md

 ## Installation

-Currently Peasauce is prototyped in Python 2.7 using Pyside to display it's user interface.
+Currently Peasauce is prototyped in Python 3.5 using `QT.py` to display it's user interface.
 The only installation you need to do, is to ensure the following prerequisites are installed on your computer.

-1. Download and install [Python 3.x](http://python.org/download/) for your platform.
+1. Download and install [Python 3.5+](http://python.org/download/) for your platform.
-2. Download and install [PyQT for Python 3.x](https://pypi.python.org/pypi/PyQt5) for your platform (pip install pyqt).
+2. Download and install [PyQT for Python 3.5+](https://pypi.python.org/pypi/PyQt5) for your platform (pip install pyqt).
 3. Download and install [QT.py](https://pypi.python.org/pypi/Qt.py) for your platform (pip install QT.py).

 When `PySide` 2 becomes available in a stable form, it will be possible to choose whether to use that or `PyQT`, behind the `QT.py` install.